docsforadobe/after-effects-scripting-guide/docs/layers/layercollection.md

 **Description**

 Creates a new light layer and adds the [LightLayer object](lightlayer.md#lightlayer) to this collection.
-The new layer honors the “Create Layers at Composition Start Time” preference.
+The new layer honors the "Create Layers at Composition Start Time" preference.

 **Parameters**